vg-mjg/301-wwyd-translation/README.md

 Status: page 73/220.
 Please report typos or other errors, either in /mjg/ thread (50/50 I'll forget to fix it) or here (I can't forget about it).
 Seriously, if you want to lend a hand just make a throwaway account and report errors.
 Or typeset yourself (using wild word).
 Or fix the english.

-I'll make a pdf when it's complete
+I'll recompile it as a pdf when it's complete.

 ## Translation
 Using https://translateimages.site as a fast way to get unknown kanji, https://ichi.moe/ to get the meaning.